Freight Shipping from Miami to Kansas City

 How much does it cost to ship freight from Miami to Kansas City?

-Full truckload (FTL) rates from Miami, FL to Kansas City, KS currently range from $3,481-$4,290 for a standard dry van load over the 1,619-mile route.
+Full truckload (FTL) rates from Miami, FL to Kansas City, KS currently range $3,481-$4,290 (roughly $2.17-$2.66 per mile over 1,619 miles).
 LTL shipments typically cost $1,090-$1,776 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Miami to Kansas City?